 There is also some variability in the eTap shifting speed based on how quickly you release the button and how much load the chain is under. eTap shifts happen faster when you release the button more quickly and are moving along on the flats than when you push it in a little longer or are grinding it out with the chain fully loaded going uphill.

-The speed is slightly improved with the newest eTap AXS systems but still noticably slower and requiring some accomodation compared to the Di2 and EPS.
+The speed is slightly improved with the newest eTap AXS systems but still noticeably slower and requiring some accommodation compared to the Di2 and EPS.

 All three systems shift smoothly.
 This along with the load management criteria are better differentiators between mechanical systems than they are between these electronic ones.
 Except for my comments above about the load effect on the eTap shifting speed, the Di2, eTap, and EPS all manage the load on the chain well and to the point where you notice any difference in the shifting effectiveness between any ring and cog combination.